-The Company expects that it will require additional funding by way of equity financing to carry its planned exploration activities through the current operating year (see subsequent events).
+The Company could require additional funding by way of equity financing to carry its planned exploration activities through the current operating year.
 Although the Company has had past success in obtaining financing, there can be no such assurance that it will be able to obtain adequate financing in the future or that the terms of any financing will be favourable.
 Many factors influence the Company's ability to raise funds, including the state of the resource market and commodities prices, the climate for mineral exploration, the Company's track record and the experience and caliber of its management.